 Dr. Walker is the author of over twenty books for the professional audience covering different topics in trauma psychology and the psychology of women.
 In 2016, she published the Fourth Edition of “The Battered Woman Syndrome” containing the results of her research and clinical work.
 She also published “The Battered Woman” for the general public in 1979 and it is still selling well today.

 Her book detailing the cases of battered women who killed in self-defense, “Terrifying Love: Why Battered Women Kill and How Society Responds” was published in 1989.
 See all the books she has written with links for those who wish to purchase them.
 Today, Dr. Walker is enjoying writing fiction using the countless stories she has heard from her work over the last forty years.

 Dr. Walker is continuously involved in continuing education, both providing it and as a learner.
-For example, she is a student in the New Directions Program for mental health professionals who are writers.
+For example, she is a student in the New Directions Writing Program for mental health professionals who are writers honing her skills as she writes fiction.
 She travels around the world helping to design better protection for abused women and children.
-In 2017 she was in Peru, Prague, and Germany.
+Recently she has been to Peru, Costa Rica, Italy, Prague, and Israel.

 Walker & Associates, LLC is a psychology firm that specializes in forensic evaluations and expert testimony to assist attorneys in helping answering legal questions before the court.
 Dr. Lenore Walker, the psychologist who heads the firm, has been providing these services for the past forty years.
 Originally creating the defense using Battered Woman Syndrome for women who killed their abusers in what they claimed was self-defense, the testimony has developed into criminal defenses for a variety of other crimes of duress or in civil and other cases where abuse has impacted someone’s state of mind.